Automated tuning for the parameters of linear solvers: Algorithm evaluation details

-The calculations presented in the paper have been performed on cluster compute nodes with 2 x 14-core Intel Xeon E5-2680~v4 processors.
-Unless explicitly stated, the test results are obtained with a single compute node.
-The hybrid 3-level solver configuration corresponding to the hardware architecture is used in the XAMG library.
+The calculations presented in the paper have been performed on cluster compute nodes with 2 x 14-core Intel Xeon E5-2680~v4 processors and on the workstation with an 8-core Intel Core i7-11700~processor.
+Unless explicitly stated, the test results are obtained with a single cluster compute node.
+The hybrid 3-level solver configuration corresponding to the hardware architecture for both compute platforms is used in the XAMG library.
 All available CPU cores per node are utilized in the calculations.